International Practicum (in-person)

 In summer 2024, a group of our students embarked on a 4-week practicum placement in local Singaporean schools through the NIE x HKU International Practicum Exchange Programme jointly offered by HKU and NIE (National Institute of Education Singapore).

-Read on to see what students said about their enriching journey of teaching and learning through the programme.
+Read on to see what students said about their enriching journey of teaching and learning through the programme and on Faculty news.

 Professor LO, Yuen Yi (Associate Dean (Learning & Teaching)) and SUP Director Dr LEUNG, Promail present Certificates of Completion to participants.